danae/hku-makerskills/README.md

 responseJson = response.json()

 temperature = responseJson['list'][0]['main']
+print(temperature)
 ```

+This script displays the current temperature in degrees Celsius, measured by a weather sation.

 ### Research about the temperature sensor

-The temperature sensor is an analog sensor and the Pi Zero only has digital inputs, thus the circuit needs an ADC.
+The temperature sensor is an analog sensor and the Pi Zero only has digital inputs, thus the circuit needs an analog to digital convertor.
 Domotix.com has a [nice tutorial](http://domoticx.com/raspberry-pi-temperatuur-sensor-tmp36-gpiomcp3008/) on this topic.
 It uses the **MCP3008** IC for the analog to digital conversion and the **TMP36** temperature sensor.

 Needed components:
 * **TMP36** temperature sensor